8 Ways to Manage Teams Through Change

 - Write a summary of the changes and email it round to the team members

 Different communication styles will help the different team members take in the information.
-And do communicate repeatedly to the team.
+Do communicate repeatedly to the team.

 So remember, as a manager, you must communicate clearly, openly, and often with team members during periods of change.

-When you give the team context for decisions that are being made, they have a much better understanding of why the decision is being made, and as a result accept the decision more readily.
+When you give the team context for decisions, they have a much better understanding of why you or the company is making the decision.
+As a result in, my experience, they accept the decision more readily.
+At the very least, they will think about what you are planning and ask questions.
+Engagement is a good sign.

 When team members understand the goals and the path to that goal, they can adapt: